JMacPort/Main/README.md

 - Cyber Defense (Halfway Completed)

 Goals I have for this year:
-- Get an entry level help desk role
+- Gain at least an entry level help desk role, perferrably an SOC T1 Analyst
 - Get at minimum my Security+ certification, ideally Network+ and A+ as well.
 - Graduate with an Associates
 - Deeper unstanding of Python for automation